wp-haoran/ELEC327_2024DJSet/README.md

 ## LED Display Control
 The LED Matrix plays a pattern of our choosing and changes brightness in reponse to the distance closent to the ultrasonic sensor hooked to the respective Master MSP430.
 We coded 4 levels of brightness.

+## Trials And Tribulations
+- We wanted to play the Bad Apple video on the LED matrix, but the MSP430 has limited storage, so we had to figure out a way to store data on the laptop and pass it through to the MSP.
+We decided on a UART to USB cable, but our cable was not compatible hardware-wise with the RX function of the MSP, resulting in successful transmission but inability for the MSP to relay the information further.
+As a result, we decided to generate our own frames instead of relying on stored video frames.